robertmaxwilliams/max-website/blog/2019-4-5-Clovers.md

 bring friends - the number of person hours spent is also important, so long as you can avoid looking in the same place twice, or you can look in the same place and exhaust it sooner.

+Once you find a single four leaf clover, or a weird leaf mutation, comb the area for a few feet around.
+Four-leafedness correlates with other traits, so if for instance your four leaf clover has red splotches, then look at nearby clovers that have red splotches.

 # An AI gridworld

 There is a 6x8 grid of clover tiles, except for one starting tile for the agent and one randomly